-This benchmarker will try 3 configurations (1 solution tabu, 1 move tabu and 1 property tabu) on 2 data sets (32 and 64 queens), so it will run 6 solvers.
+This PlannerBenchmark will try 3 configurations (1 solution tabu, 1 move tabu and 1 property tabu) on 2 data sets (32 and 64 queens), so it will run 6 solvers.

-Every solverBenchmark entity contains a solver configuration (for example a local search solver) and one or more unsolvedSolutionFile entities.
+Every solverBenchmark entity contains a solver configuration (for example with a local search solver phase) and one or more inputSolutionFile elements.
 It will run the solver configuration on each of those unsolved solution files.
 A name is optional and generated if absent.

 The common part of multiple solverBenchmark entities can be extracted to the inheritedSolverBenchmark entity, but that can still be overwritten per solverBenchmark entity.
-Note that inherited solver phases such as <constructionHeuristic> or <localSearch> are not overwritten but instead are added to the head of the solver phases list.
+Note that inherited solver phases such as constructionHeuristic> or clocalSearch> are not overwritten but instead are added to the head of the solver phases list.

 You need to specify a benchmarkDirectory (relative to the working directory).
-The best solution of each solver run and a handy overview HTML webpage will be written in that directory.
+The best solution of each Solver run and a handy overview HTML file will be written in that directory.